 Already have an account?
 Log In

 One of the leaders in the 3D modeling industry is Maya, developed by Autodesk.
 Maya has a wide range of tools for animation, simulation, and modeling.
 You can also use it for motion graphic, virtual reality, UV maps, low poly, and character creation.
 This 3D software is very popular in the video game industry.
-It allows for the development of very detailed and realistic characters, as well as environments thanks to a great set of texturing options.
+It can be used for detailed and realistic characters creation, as well as environments thanks to a great set of texturing options.

 Did you know that the designers working on Game of Thrones also used Maya for some parts of their amazing 3D animations?
 You can see a great example of how powerful is Maya below: